creativecommons/cc-signals/README.md

 ```
 1. Category - the designated scope of machine reuse using defined categories
    - (see [A Vocabulary For Expressing AI Usage Preferences][draft-vocab] for a list of categories)
-2. Preference - `y`: allow or `n`: disallow
+2. Preference - `y`: grant or `n`: deny
 3. CC signal - the particular CC signal designated

 ### Robots.txt example

-The following `robots.txt` excerpt example allows access to all paths for all user agents with a usage preference of no for AI training unless credit is provided per the CC signal.
+The following `robots.txt` excerpt example grants permission to all paths for all user agents with a usage preference of no for AI training unless credit is provided per the CC signal.
 ```robots.txt
 User-Agent: *
 Content-Usage: ai=n;exceptions=cc-cr